vijaidjearam/katacoda-scenarios/glpi-playground/step1.md

 Navigate to plugins -> fusion inventory

-To fix the glpicron waning please do the following:
+To fix the glpicron warning please do the following:

 `docker exec -it glpi-916 bash`{{execute}}